TH-yi/microstate-analysis/README.md

 - Cross-platform **multiprocessing** with `spawn` and child-safe logger reconstruction.
 - All pipeline parameters are **explicit CLI options** (no mandatory config file).
 - Easy to extend: add new subpackages (e.g., `pca_microstate_pipeline`, `anova`) and register new subcommands.
+- **Optional GPU acceleration**: all core clustering (`Microstate`, `MeanMicrostate`) support `--use-gpu` flag in CLI.
+When enabled (and CuPy is available), heavy linear algebra (distance, correlation, eigen-decomposition) runs on GPU for significant speedups.
+  Falls back gracefully to CPU if unavailable.
 ---

 ## Installation